zoemaj/DCA/README.md

 ***PlotTopContacts***

 Plots a user-defined number of highest-ranking DCA predicted contacts, overlaid on PDB contact map.
 The output file format of couplings.py is adapted to make it suitable for this script

-***PlotTPrates***

-Plots the precision curves for DCA predicted contacts.
-The output file format of couplings.py is adapted to make it suitable for this script

 # TRY ME
 You can find a test into the folder TRY_ME to try the different modules before to run long simulation.
 Don't panick if the 2D structure is not good, it is normal since TRY_ME has not a lot of sequences